Washington Bucket List: 26 Things to do in Washington State

 Forks and La Push are two lovely coastal Washington towns.

-The Forks section of the Olympic National Forest and is popular wit Twilight fans as this is where Stephenie Meyer located her books!
+The Forks section of the Olympic National Forest is popular with Twilight fans as this is where Stephenie Meyer located her books!

 For more beach locations, check out our guide to dreamy coastal towns in Washington.